serdargokhan/todo-api-with-koajs/README.md

   POST /api/todo
 ```

-To create single todo you must send `todo`, `authorEmail`, and `completed` fields in your request body.
+To create single todo you must send `todo` and `completed` fields in your request body.
 This route has authentication and uses JWT.
 So you need to specify Bearer token in the following format: `Bearer {Your Token}`

 | Params   | Type     | Description                    |
 | :------- | :------- | :----------------------------- |